 The current research was conducted with the aim of investigating the dimensions of social responsibility of famous athletes from the perspective of different sections of Iranian society.
 Descriptive findings showed that out of a total of 917 participants in this research, 539 reported the gender of their famous athlete as male and 378 reported that their famous athlete was female.
-It was also found that 431 people followed their famous athlete on social distribution and using the non-parametric Kruskal-Wallis test, the number of samples was also confirmed for this test (fan et al, 2011).
-So, after completing 917 questionnaires, due to the abnormality of the data distribution, the nonparametric Kruskal-Wallis statistical method was used to check the significance of the difference between the classes and the U-Man-Whitney test as post hoc.
-All data were analyzed using SPSS version 26 software.

-networks, 121 people followed their famous athlete to some extent on social networks, and 365 people did not follow their famous athlete on social networks.
-Also, as seen in Table 1, demographic characteristics the of the participants are classified in terms of age, marriage, occupation, education, gender, income, and strata.
+It was also found that 431 people followed their famous athlete on social networks, 121 people followed their famous athlete to some extent on social networks, and 365 people did not follow their famous athlete on social networks.
+Also, as seen in Table 1, the demographic characteristics of the participants are classified in terms of age, gender, marriage, occupation, education, income, and strata.